 - Master's degree in informatics or a related scientific discipline (e.g. computer science, mathematics, physics or statistics)

-- Strong analytical and software development skills are essential
+- Strong analytical and software development skills

-- Experience with programming/scripting languages (especially C++ and Python) is essential
+- Experience with programming/scripting languages (especially C++ and Python)

 - Experience with (medical) image segmentation is beneficial